irlgaming/jsondb-public/JSONDBCollection.md

 #### Exceptions

-If the signature stored with the data does not match the signature calculated when the collection is loaded the module with return a boolean value of FALSE and fire a dataTampered event.
+If the signature stored with the data does not match the signature calculated when the collection is loaded the module with return a boolean value of FALSE and fire a JSONDBDataTampered event.
 The implementing application is then able to handle this event internally (e.g. display a message to the user telling them that application data has been tampered with).

 ### setAutoCommit(flag[boolean])